fabiolune/fp-for-csharp-devs/src/main.md

 ## Why Functional Programming for C# Developers?

-- **You already use it**: LINQ, delegates, lambda expressions, pattern matching
+- **You already use it**: Linq, delegates, lambda expressions, pattern matching
 - **Better code quality**: More predictable, testable, and maintainable code
 - **Reduced bugs**: Immutability and pure functions eliminate entire classes of errors
 - **Parallel processing**: FP naturally supports concurrent and parallel execution